Skip to main content

 A concussion diagnosis has been determined by a health care professional?

-Recommendation: gradual return to usual activities and adapt expectations and routines in the following days.
-For all our recovery tips
+Recommendation: gradual return to usual activities and adapt expectations and routines over the first days and weeks.

 The Early Childhood Detection Tool accompanies you step-by-step to help understand the symptoms and make the best decision following a head injury in a young child.

 Young children may have difficulty expressing their discomfort after a head injury.
-COCO tools support key actors in detecting concussions, managing them, and supporting the recovery of young children.
+COCO tools support key actors, such as parents and educators, in detecting concussions, managing them, and supporting the recovery of young children.

 Logo du Laboratoire de neuropsychologie développementale